MattSpadaro/audit-carbon-market-analysis/README.md

 ---

-## Data Sources

-All analyses are based on **publicly available registry data from Verra**:

-- **VCS Issuance** – verified credits already issued, including project attributes, volumes, vintages, and classifications
-- **VCS Pipeline** – registered and pipeline projects, offering a forward-looking view of potential future supply

-Raw data are processed locally and are not redistributed in this repository.

----

-## Methodological Notes

-The notebook implements a **fully reproducible analytical workflow**, including:

-- Data ingestion and standardization
-- Text normalization and consistency checks
-- Feature construction and categorical classification
-- Aggregated statistical analysis and visualization

-Price-related metrics are treated as **descriptive indicators**, not as estimates of intrinsic value or social cost.

----

-## How to explore this repository

--  **Quick understanding:** read this README and inspect the figures
--  **Full analysis:** open `verra_vcs_voluntary_carbon_market_analysis.ipynb`
--  **Rendered version:** open the corresponding HTML file

----

 ## Disclaimer

 This project is intended solely for research and analytical purposes.
 It does not constitute financial advice, market auditing, or validation of any carbon credit, project, or registry.
->>>>>>> 83f627e (Replace legacy project structure with updated VCS market analysis)